The Ultimate Living Room Layout Guide: 12 Ideas on How to Arrange Your Furniture in 2020

 A Wonderful View

-If you have a large window or see-through doors with a beautiful view, take advantage of this.
+If you have a large window or glass doors with a beautiful view, take advantage of this.
 Use this wall as your room's focal point and centre your seating around this, natural light is instantly refreshing and also allows you to bring the outside in.
 Complement the space with fresh greenery & tall pot plants to create cohesion between the inside and out.